Oscar Wong / Moment / Getty Images

 4. Using a business credit card will streamline your bookkeeping

-Most business cards offer quarterly and year-end summaries and let you sync purchase records to accounting software, so you can track spending for both your card and employees’ cards, making tax prep easier.
+In addition, most business cards offer quarterly and year-end summaries and let you sync purchase records to accounting software, so you can track spending for both your card and employees’ cards, making tax prep easier.
 Amex and Chase business cards integrate with QuickBooks, for example, and Capital One business cards let you download purchase records to Quicken, QuickBooks and Excel.

 5. Taking tax deductions is easier when you use a business credit card

-Most small business owners don’t have the time to keep track of every possible tax deduction available to them, the way an accountant might.
+Most small-business owners don’t have the time to keep track of every possible tax deduction available to them, the way an accountant might.
 Many business credit cards offer helpful tallies of the different categories of spending that purchases fall into, so your accountant can easily get a high-level overview and find deductions for you.
 Businesses are taxed on their profits, so every legitimate deduction you take can contribute to a lower tax bill.

 Bottom line